 There are two major types of subwoofer wireless connections:

 - Some wireless subwoofers come with built-in wireless receivers.
 These receivers connect seamlessly to the subwoofer line output of your home theater receiver.
-For such subwoofers, all you need to do is connect the receivers to the line output, no extra tools required.
+For such subwoofers, all you need to do is connect the receivers to the line output, no extra tools are required.

 - You can also get a wireless transmitter that connects to any home theater receiver and a powered subwoofer with a line output.
 This is useful for subwoofers without built-in wireless receivers.